nerdralph/CIS-Demo/README.md

 This application demonstrates a simple, reusable Python web application based on the [Flask microframework](http://flask.pocoo.org/).

+## Run the app on IBM cloud
+1. Login
+2. cd into this project's root directory
+3. run 'bx cf push <appName>'

 ## Run the app locally

 1. [Install Python][]